Element 5: Potentially Exposed Populations

 • Persons with higher breathing rates (e.g., joggers)

 • Uniquely vulnerable populations.
 Identify populations that might be more sensitive or vulnerable because of special diets, activities, or cultural practices.
 People who rely on subsistence fishing or farming and people practicing certain religious or cultural activities might experience increased exposure to contaminants.
 Examples include 1) tribal populations who may rely more on plant material for ceremonial or medicinal purposes and 2) individuals who may use imported cosmetics that could have high concentrations of toxic ingredients (e.g., lead, mercury).
-Depending on the particular uniquely vulnerable populations associated with a site, health assessors may need to tap available resources on topics such as environmental justiceexternal icon and the Centers for Disease Control and Prevention’s (CDC’s) social vulnerability index.
+Depending on the particular uniquely vulnerable populations associated with a site, health assessors may need to tap available resources on topics such as environmental justice and the Centers for Disease Control and Prevention’s (CDC’s) social vulnerability index.

 • Worker populations.
 ATSDR evaluates potential worker exposures to site-related contamination when exposures are not job-related.
 Example scenarios ATSDR would evaluate for workers include drinking contaminated groundwater, incidental contact with contaminated soils, and inhalation via vapor intrusion.
 For your evaluations, consider on- and off-site permanent workers, as well as migrant workers.
 Also, consider families of workers in cases where the potential exists for carrying site-related contamination off site (e.g., on clothing, shoes, hair), also known as “take home” or “para-occupational” exposures.
 Depending on the nature of worker exposures, ATSDR might recommend public health actions or work cooperatively with the appropriate agencies (the Occupational Safety and Health Administration [OSHA] and the CDC/National Institute for Occupational Safety and Health [NIOSH]) to protect the health of worker populations.